nicolasparada/js-router/README.md

 router.install()
 ```

 It makes the router start listening for navigation events (`popstate` and whatsoever).
-It also hijacks all the anchor links to do pushstates instead of full page reloads.
+It also hijacks all the anchor links to prevent full page reloads.

 ### Navigate